dfrappart/dfrappart.github.io/_posts/2025-03-30-Exposing_apps_in_kubernetes:_From_services_to_Gateway_API.markdown

 - grpcRoutes
 - TLSRoute

-So there are stil some requirements to use a Gateay API, and the first one is to have those CRDs installed on the target cluster.
+So there are stil some requirements to use a Gateway API, and the first one is to have those CRDs installed on the target cluster.
 This can be done quite easily:

 ```bash